Congolese Doctor Denis Mukwege and Yazidi Activist Nadia Murad Win 2018 Nobel Peace Prize

 Mukwege and Murad jointly won the award for their efforts to end the use of sexual violence as a weapon of war, said committee chairwoman Berit Reiss-Andersen, speaking at a ceremony at the Norwegian Nobel Institute in Oslo.

 Murad, a Yazidi-Kurdish human rights activist, was captured by ISIS militants in 2014 and has spoken out about the abuse she suffered at their hands.
 In November 2017 she published her story in The Last Girl: My Story of Captivity, and My Fight Against the Islamic State.
 Reiss-Andersen said she had shown “uncommon courage” in recounting her suffering on behalf of other victims.
-“She refused to accept the social codes that required women to remain silent about the abuses they are subjected to,” she said.
+“She refused to accept the social codes that required women to remain silent and ashamed of the abuses to which they have been subjected,” she said.

 Her work as an advocate for the Yazidis, a persecuted religious minority in Iraq, helped to bring international attention to their plight and to secure the passing of a U.N. resolution last year to create a team to investigate ISIS crimes.